6 Big Tech Buzzwords You Need To Be Aware Of

 Here are some of the latest tech buzzwords and what they mean for businesses:

 Internet of Things, or IoT, refers to a network of billions of Internet-connected devices that gather data and communicate with each other.

 In popular rhetoric, IoT specifically refers to Internet-connected things other than dedicated computers.
 This includes everything from household appliances like refrigerators and washing machines, to self-driving cars communicating with each other on roads.
 The most visible impact of IoT is the rise of the smart home, and in the modern era, it’s centered on home voice assistants such as Amazon Alexa and Google Assistant.

-Businesses can employ smart IoT devices on a large scale to smarten up their offices, saving energy through smart climate control, having IoT printers report their maintenance status online, and employ sensors to track employee traffic through hotspots.
+Businesses can employ smart IoT devices on a large scale to smarten up their offices, save energy through smart climate control, have IoT printers report their maintenance status online, and employ sensors to track employee traffic through hotspots.